 History of Fibromyalgia:

-Fibromyalgia syndrome (FMS), unfortunately, a “dis-ease” that we don’t know a whole lot about yet, is on the rise of common disorders diagnosed today in the United States.
+Fibromyalgia syndrome (FMS), unfortunately, a “dis-ease” that we don’t know a whole lot about yet, is on the rise as a common disorder diagnosed today in the United States.
 Affecting approximately 5 million people in the United States alone, research on this disease is becoming somewhat of a priority in today’s medical world.
-Believe it or not, it was only a couple 100 years ago that doctors believed fibromyalgia to be a mental disorder.
-In the early 1800’s it was finally given the name fibrositis due to the new found belief that inflammation was to blame for the pain associated with the disease.
+Believe it or not, it was only a couple of 100 years ago that doctors believed fibromyalgia to be a mental disorder.
+In the early 1800’s it was finally given the name fibrositis due to the newfound belief that inflammation was to blame for the pain associated with the disease.
 In recent years the disease was changed to fibromyalgia as research has ruled out inflammation as the leading cause of this disease.
 The term fibromyalgia stems from Latin and Greek root words:

 Fibra (Latin), meaning fibrous tissue (having to do with painful tendons and ligaments)